Dickie Bird

 Bird played first-class cricket for Yorkshire and Leicestershire as a right-handed batsman, but only scored two centuries in 93 appearances.
-His career was blighted by a knee injury, which eventually caused him to retire aged 31.
-He umpired in 66 Test matches (at the time a world record) and 69 One Day Internationals including 3 World Cup Finals.
+His career was blighted by a knee injury, which eventually forced him to retire at the age of 31.
+He umpired in 66 Test matches (at the time a world record) and 69 One Day Internationals, including three World Cup Finals.
+Bird's autobiography, published in 1997, sold more than a million copies.

-In February 2014, Yorkshire announced that Bird was to be voted in as the club's president at their Annual General Meeting on 29 March.

-Bird's autobiography, published in 1997, has sold more than a million copies.